dmkirshon/odin-recipes/README.md

-BLUF: This project is a selection of food recipes in a website format built using HTML
+BLUF: This project is a selection of DIY recipes in a website format built using HTML.

 Skills:
 1) HTML